7mind/blog/no-more-orphans.md

 Why does Scalac break when trying to find implicits for `MyBox`?
-Following [implicit priority](http://eed3si9n.com/revisiting-implicits-without-import-tax), the compiler will eventually try to search `MyBox`'s companion object for suitable implicits, it will check ALL implicit definitions, and if it finds any classes it doesn't know about in an `implicit def`s argument or result type, it will loudly complain an abort compilation.
+Following [implicit priority](http://eed3si9n.com/revisiting-implicits-without-import-tax), the compiler will eventually try to search `MyBox`'s companion object for suitable implicits, it will check ALL implicit definitions, and if it finds any classes it doesn't know about in implicits' arguments or result type, it will loudly complain and abort compilation.

-To proceed, we need to fool scalac somehow, we need a way to _hide_ the real type of our implicits when a required library is missing, but at the same time _reveal_ the type if it's present so that it can be picked up by the implicit search.
+To proceed, we need to fool Scalac somehow, we need a way to _hide_ the real type of our implicits when a required library is missing, but at the same time _reveal_ the type if it's present, so that it can be picked up by the implicit search.

 Optional Typeclass Instances
 ----------------------------

-Naive ways of hiding the type won't work – generic parametrization _will_ successfully obscure the type from bytecode, the return type will become `java.Object`, but the Scala compiler will see through it and crash anyway.
+Naive ways of hiding the type won't work – generic parametrization _will_ successfully obscure the type  bytecode, the return type will become `java.Object`, but the Scala compiler will see through it and crash anyway.

 ```scala